-While buying a condo well below the average might seem tempting to some buyers, it comes with risks.
+While buying a condo well below the average might seem tempting to some buyers, it may come with some risks.

 “CMHC’s role is to assess applications for mortgage loan insurance submitted by Approved Lenders (such as banks or credit unions), who arrange mortgage loans.
-Our mortgage loan insurance is provided to the lender, rather than the homeowner, and protects the lender in the event that a borrower is unable to make the required mortgage payments,” said Leonard Catling, CMHC’s senior officer of media relations.
+Our mortgage loan insurance is provided to the lender, rather than the homeowner, and protects the lender in the event that a borrower is unable to make the required mortgage payments,” Leonard Catling, CMHC’s senior officer of media relations, told STOREYS.

 “CMHC has an obligation to ensure that certain qualification requirements are met before issuing mortgage loan insurance.
 When reviewing mortgage loan insurance applications, we assess many factors, including the borrower’s credit history and individual financial circumstances, the performance of the marketplace in which the property is located, as well as the characteristics of the property being financed.
 The overall risk and suitability are determined through the assessment of these components,” explained Catling.

-That said, if you do happen to stumble upon condos listed for incredibly low, Strata says to check over condo documents carefully and to look for upcoming required repairs that would indicate a poor quality build.
+That said, if you do happen to stumble upon condos listed for incredibly low, make sure to check over condo documents like the status certificate carefully and to look for upcoming required repairs that would indicate a poor quality build.

 Editor’s note: This article has been updated to reflect concerns made by condo owners living in one of the aforementioned buildings.